 By Wolfgang Wagener & Leslie Erganian

-No evolution of a geographical region was more rapid and transformative than that of the American West at mid-twentieth century.
-NEW WEST explores the innovations that shaped this unique architectural landscape throughout the ages of steam, steel, oil and information, utilizing the vibrant and compelling images of the color-saturated early social media art form of the Mid-Century Linen Post Card.
+No geographical region has evolved more rapidly or profoundly than the American West around the mid-twentieth century.
+NEW WEST explores the innovations that shaped this unique architectural landscape throughout the ages of steam, steel, oil, and information, drawing on the compelling images and saturated colors of the midcentury linen post card—an early social media art form.

 Judge’s Choice Award GOLD